nipype/pydra-ml/README.md

 - *test_size*: Fraction of data to use for test set in each iteration
 - *clf_info*: List of scikit-learn classifiers to use.
 - *permute*: List of booleans to indicate whether to generate a null model or not
-- *noshap*: Boolean indicating whether shap values are evaluated
+- *gen_shap*: Boolean indicating whether shap values are evaluated
 - *nsamples*: Number of samples to use for shap estimation
 - *l1_reg*: Type of regularizer to use for shap estimation
+- *plot_shap*: Boolean indicating whether shap values are plotted (csv will be created if gen_shap is true)
+- *plot_top_n_shap*: Number of top shap values to plot ranked by mean across splits
+- *confusion_matrix*: Boolean indicating whether to also compute SHAP values for TP, TN, FP, and FN
 - *metrics*: scikit-learn metric to use

 ## `clf_info` specification